34 Favorite Fall Flowers and Plants for Your Garden

 Shasta Daisy

-Tip: When Shasta daisy plants get crowded, you can split the plants and move them to new areas in your garden.
-Best times to divide perennials is in spring and fall.
+Tip: When Shasta daisy plants get crowded, you can split and move them to new areas in your garden.
+The best times to divide perennials is in spring and fall.

 Snapdragons

 Colorful snapdragons are a tender perennial often grown as an annual throughout most of the country.
-This cool season favorite is surprisingly heat tolerant.
+This cool, seasonal favorite is surprisingly heat tolerant.
 Snapdragons are hardy in zones 7 to 11, depending on cultivar and climate.

 Sneezeweed (Helenium)